KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 ### Semantic Model

 In order to utilize our data in creating  Crypto report in Power BI, we need to create a Semantic Model.
-Semantic Model is an advance Entity Relation Diagram of Business intelligence which establish the relationship between the Crypto Data table and Crypto Sentiment Table.
-In building the Semantic Model, we will be using the crypto data table and the crypto news table.
+Semantic Model is an advance Entity Relation Diagram of Business intelligence which leverage on the relationship between the Crypto Data table and Crypto Sentiment Table.
+In building the Semantic Model, we will be using the crypto data table and the crypto  sentiments table.

 Steps:
 - Go to Lakehouse Database
 - At the top left, click on "New Semantic Model"
 - Under (Direct Lake Semantic Model Name),Give name to your Semantic Model.
 - Under "workspace" Choose the appropriate Workspace where the Data Model is to be created
-- Scroll down, select the table(s) you want to include the semantic model, then click (Confirm)
+- Scroll down, select the 2 table(s) you want to include the semantic model, i.e. "sentiments" and "table_cleaned_data" tables, then click (Confirm) to create your Semantic Model.

-##### Data Modeling Image
+##### Data Model Image

 ![Screenshot 2024-09-19 221011](https://github.com/user-attachments/assets/a5c2a8b9-489c-4ea1-9e3f-212f3f584d33)